Gem Lake, Minnesota

 Gem Lake is a city in Ramsey County, Minnesota, United States.
 The population was 528 at the 2020 census.

 History

-Gem Lake was incorporated on June 30, 1959 out of White Bear Township.
+Gem Lake was incorporated on June 30, 1959, out of White Bear Township.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.14 sqmi, of which 1.08 sqmi is land and 0.06 sqmi is water.
-Highway 61 serves as a main route.
+According to the United States Census Bureau, the city has an area of 1.14 sqmi, of which 1.08 sqmi is land and 0.06 sqmi is water.
+U.S. Route 61 in Minnesota serves as a main route.
 Nearby places include White Bear Lake, Maplewood, Little Canada, and Vadnais Heights.